 The University of Hawaii is actively providing financial support to talented students through its Graduate Assistant Geology Scholarships.
-The programme is open for the academic year 2021-2022.
+The award is open for the academic year 2022-2023.

-The programme is aimed at recognizing and rewarding academic achievement and leadership ability of students.
-To be awarded this application scheme, applicants must be engaged in the University of Hawaii masters or PhD degree programme.
+The program is aimed at recognizing and rewarding the academic achievement and leadership ability of students.
+To be awarded this scholarship scheme, applicants must be engaged in the University of Hawaii masters or PhD degree.

 Why study at the University of Hawaii?
 UH is proud of its diverse, multiethnic heritage.
 Located at the crossroads of the Pacific, the campus is home to students, faculty and staff from Hawaii, the U.S. mainland, and more than 100 countries around the world.
 Their programs consistently rank among the nation’s most diverse.

 - Department: NA

 - The award can be taken in the USA

 - Eligible Course or Subjects: Masters or PhD degree in theoretical, numerical skills to work on a funded, cross-disciplinary project, involving geology and astronomy, marine geology/astrochronology/cyclostratigraphy, quantitative skills, physics, astronomy, numerics.

 - Eligibility Criteria: To be eligible, the applicants must meet all the given criteria: